Adrian Grady: Indianapolis Colts

-Grady was signed by the Indianapolis Colts after going undrafted in the 2009 NFL Draft.
+Grady was signed by the Indianapolis Colts after going undrafted in the 2009 NFL draft.
 He was waived by the Colts on September 5 during final cuts.

-New England Patriots
+New England Patriots (first stint)

 Grady was signed to the practice squad of the New England Patriots on September 6, 2009.
 He was released by the Patriots on September 30.

 St. Louis Rams

 Grady was signed to the practice squad of the St. Louis Rams on October 7, 2009.
 He was released on October 12.

 New England Patriots (second stint)

 Grady was re-signed to the practice squad of the Patriots on November 17, 2009.
 He spent the remainder of the season on the practice squad and was re-signed to a future contract on January 12, 2010.
 He was waived by the Patriots on August 9, 2010.